 Venue: St James Church Hall, Mount Pleasant Rd, EXETER, EX4 7AH

-The AGM (hopefully short) will be held at 11.30am
+The AGM will be held during the coffee break.

 Morning only: 10am – 1pm